QuestLore vs Traditional PDPs

 Vague objectives like "improve communication skills" with no clear completion criteria.

-Specific quests with defined outcomes, difficulty levels, and exact XP & Coin rewards upfront.
+Specific quests with defined outcomes, difficulty levels, and exact Experience Points & Coin rewards upfront.

 Employee choice